About Tomas

 I was born in Prague, the Czech Republic, in 1987.
 I grew up playing tennis (and I see some parallels between training to be a professional athlete and training to attain the most profound states in meditation).
 I studied economics and public policy at Kenyon College (BA, Ohio), the London School of Economics, and the University of Amsterdam (MSc).
 Among my few jobs, I spent the longest time at McKinsey & Company in Prague as a research analyst.
 I also enjoyed teaching economics part-time at a high school.

 I became interested in Buddhism when I was 16 and started meditating at 18—about 20 years ago.
-During my studies and work, I sometimes meditated at home and used to go to a 10–14-day retreat once a year, usually with Bhante Sujiva as a teacher (Mahasi method).
+During my studies and work, I sometimes meditated at home and used to go to a 10–14-day meditation retreat once a year.

 At the end of 2018, I went to Sasanarakkha Buddhist Sanctuary in Malaysia to become a Theravada monk under the guidance of Venerable Ariyadhammika.
 I was able to get into the jhanas (profoundly serene and blissful states of meditative concentration) and even the formless attainments relatively quickly.
 Later, in 2022, again at Sasanarakkha, I managed to break through into the cessation of perception and feeling (nirodha samapatti)—the highest meditative attainment possible according to the early Buddhist scriptures.
 After that, I maintained and developed the cessation practice for over two years.